 Standard home insurance covers damage caused by volcanic blasts, ash, dust, and lava flow.
 If the volcanic eruption leads to fire and smoke damage, home insurance will cover that, too.
 But if the eruption leads to an earthquake, homeowners insurance would likely not cover the quake damage.

-Disasters that are not covered by homeowners insurance
+5 natural disasters NOT covered by homeowners insurance

-Standard homeowners insurance does not cover every type of disaster, but there are typically coverage add-ons or separate policies that you can purchase to cover damage caused by the following:
+A standard homeowners insurance policy does not cover every type of natural disaster.
+But there are typically coverage add-ons or separate policies that you can purchase to ensure you’re fully protected.

-Home insurance never covers flood damage.
-In order to be protected against flood damage, you’ll need a separate flood insurance policy.
-You should strongly consider flood insurance if you live in an area that’s at-risk for flooding.
+Home insurance never covers flood damage — you’ll need a separate flood insurance policy for that.
+You should strongly consider flood insurance if you live in an area at risk of flooding.
 If you have a mortgage on your home, your lender may even require flood coverage.

 Mudslide damage is not covered by standard homeowners insurance.
 If mudflow damage is caused by a flood, flood insurance may cover the damage.

 Standard home insurance does not cover tsunamis or the flood damage that follows.
 You’ll need a flood insurance policy to cover water damage caused by tsunami floods.